hybridadmin/docker-ansible-ubuntu/README.md

    * [Windows](https://docs.docker.com/docker-for-windows/install/)
 2. Clone the repo `git clone https://github.com/hybridadmin/docker-ubuntu-ansible.git`
 3. `cd` into the directory
-4. Run `docker build -t ubuntu-ansible:bionic .`
+4. Run `docker build -t ubuntu-ansible .`

 ## How to use this image